ellysh/video-game-bots/ClickerBots/os-level-embedding-data.md

 First call to `PostMessageW` has a `WM_LBUTTONDOWN` input parameter.
 It allows to emulate mouse button down action.
 Second call has a `WM_LBUTTONUP` parameter for mouse up emulation correspondingly.

 The `ControlClick` function works very unreliably with minimized DirectX windows.
 Some of tested applications just ignore this emulation of mouse actions.
-Other applications process actions only after application's window activation.
+Other applications process these actions only after an activation of their windows.
 This behavior looks like a limitation of the Windows messaging mechanism that is used by `ControlClick` function.